Eating and drinking

 Elephant & Castle Town Centre

 Elephant & Castle is known for its rich history and diverse community, and the new town centre will celebrate this while providing an exciting new shopping experience.
 The former Elephant & Castle shopping centre will make way for the new town centre, which will include more than 170,000 sq ft of new shops and restaurants alongside a 1,000 seat multi-screen cinema.
-When it opens in 2019, this regenerated area will provide a shopping hub for Elephant Park residents, as well as the wider community.
+When it opens, this regenerated area will provide a shopping hub for Elephant Park residents, as well as the wider community.

 Elephant & Castle